 Methods and results: Thermodilution-pressure-wire assessment of the infarct-related artery was performed in 148 STEMI patients before stenting and/or at completion of primary percutaneous coronary intervention (PPCI).
 The extent of the myocardial injury was assessed with CMR imaging at 48 hours and six months after STEMI.
 Post-PPCI pb-CFR was impaired (<2) and normal (>2) in 69.9% and 9.0% of the cases, respectively.
 In the remaining 21.1% of the patients, pb-CFR was “indeterminate”.
 In this cohort, pb-CFR correlated poorly with thermodilution-derived coronary flow reserve (k=0.03, p=0.39).
 The IMR was significantly different across the pb-CFR subgroups.
 Similarly, significant differences were observed in MVO, myocardium area at risk and 48-hour infarct size (IS).
 A trend towards lower six-month IS was observed in patients with high (>2) post-PPCI pb-CFR.
 Nevertheless, pb-CFR was inferior to IMR in predicting MVO and the extent of IS.

-Conclusions:.
-Pb-CFR can identify microvascular dysfunction in patients after STEMI and provided superior diagnostic performance compared to thermodilution-derived CFR in predicting MVO.
-However, IMR was superior to both pb-CFR and thermodilution-derived CFR and consequently, IMR was the most accurate in predicting all of the studied CMR endpoints of myocardial injury after PPCI.
+Conclusions: Pb-CFR can identify microvascular dysfunction in patients after STEMI.
+It provided superior diagnostic performance compared to thermodilution-derived CFR in predicting MVO.
+However, IMR was superior to both pb-CFR and thermodilution-derived CFR and, consequently, IMR was the most accurate in predicting all of the studied CMR endpoints of myocardial injury after PPCI.